Present research activity

 Low-frequency long baseline interferometry

 This was the subject of my PhD thesis.
-A pdf copy (4.6MB) can be accessed here, just for the record!
+A more recently generated pdf copy is also here, just for the record!
+If nothing else this shows that 25-year-old LaTeX still compiles fine.

 The 'CURSOR' radio navigation system

 Peter Duffett-Smith and I developed the first (phase-based) version of this a few years ago.
-Peter has developed it further into a time-based positioning system for cellular telephones.
-See the CPS homepage.
+Peter has developed it further into a time-based positioning system for mobile telephones and it was sold to CSR in 2007.